dna-seq/dna-seq/index.md

 It is not enough to have "centenarian" genes to become one, it is needed to cut down major health risks to gain longevity escape velocity.
 Hereditary Cancers are caused by a genetic defect that determine a higher-than-normal risk of developing cancer.
 Report includes about  300 genes, related to cancer predisposition,  progression and tumor cell motility.

+## How to work with personal genome ##

+Detailed user documentation is still in the making and will be availible at [https://just-dna-seq.readthedocs.io](https://just-dna-seq.readthedocs.io)
+Meanwhile we recommend watching our workshop where measure use-cases are explained with examples that you can reproduce [https://www.youtube.com/watch?v=SL7F6LRJ_Ao](https://www.youtube.com/watch?v=SL7F6LRJ_Ao)

 ### Our team: ###